Sicily and Sardinia 2026 is simply an unmissable itinerary.

 DAY 4 | Tuesday 28th April

-Next we’ll enjoy a leisurely lunch at La Cucina di Donna Carmela, a restaurant celebrated not only for its exceptional Mediterranean cuisine but also for its lush, exotic plantings and remarkable coastal setting.
+We’ll lunch at the Faro family’s La Cucina di Donna Carmela, a restaurant celebrated not only for its exceptional Mediterranean cuisine but also for its lush, exotic plantings and remarkable coastal setting, then visit the site of their botanic garden and biennial garden show, Radicepura Garden Festival.

-Gardens: Parco Paterno del Toscoano, Donna Camela Resort, Piante Faro Nursery and the Radicepura Garden Festival
+Gardens: Donna Camela Resort, Piante Faro Nursery and the Radicepura Garden Festival

 Meals included: Lunch at Donna Carmela